adam-jb/rust_connectivity_pt_tiles/README.md

 3. Run `./target/release/do_serialisation`.
 Then all data will be ready for each service

+4. Run `./target/release/find_nodes_near_each_other`.
+To create dataset of which nodes are near each other.
+Used by planning_app_public_transport_api; can skip this if using other apps.
+Takes 128gb RAM and ~1 day with 16cores

 Then build the docker container, or run with `cargo run --release`